HafizFasih/icp-book/icp-book/docs/part1-ideology/02-two-nation-theory.md

 ## Introduction

-The **Two-Nation Theory** is the ideological foundation of Pakistan.
-It states that Muslims and Hindus in the Subcontinent are not merely two religious communities, but two distinct nations with their own unique cultures, civilizations, languages, and laws.
+The **Two-Nation Theory** is the basic foundation of Pakistan.
+It states that Muslims and Hindus in the Subcontinent are not just two religious communities, but two separate nations with their own unique cultures, civilizations, languages, and laws.

-Unlike European nationalism, which is based on territory or race, this theory is based on **Islamic ideology**.
+Unlike European nationalism, which is based on land or race, this theory is based on **Islamic ideology**.

-While the differences existed for centuries, the theory evolved from a vague social distinctness into a clear political demand for a separate homeland between **1867 and 1940**.
+While the differences existed for centuries, the theory changed from an unclear social difference into a clear political demand for a separate homeland between **1867 and 1940**.

 ---